glaciers-in-archives/snowman/README.md

     template: "index.html"
 ```

 While the above view takes all the results from the works query and forwards them to the template, we can also generate a file from each result.
 We do this by wrapping the SPARQL variable we want to use in the resulting filename with double curly brackets in the `output` option.
-Note that the variable, therefore, needs to be unique.
+Note that the variable, therefore, must be unique.

 The following view should generate a file for each result and use the `qid` SPARQL variable as the filename.
-You should append the following YAML to `views.yaml`
+You should append the following YAML to `views.yaml`:

 ```yaml
   - output: "works/{{qid}}.html"